CamRobGames/development/README.md

-# development
+# CRG Development Project
-For Mobile Application Development - In progress.
+For Mobile Application Development - Currently in progress.

+rbrodin is the head of App Development at CRG - Leader of this project's development.

+~ rbrodin